huawei-noah/SMARTS/ultra/competition/starting_kit/README.md

-      off_road=...,  # End the episode if the agent drives off the road. off_route=...,  # End the episode if the agent drives off the specified mission route. on_shoulder=...,  # End the episode if the agent drives on the shoulder. wrong_way=...,  # End the episode if the agent drives off the specified lane in the mission route. not_moving=...,  # End the episode if the agent is not moving for 60 seconds or more.
+      off_road=...,  # End the episode if the agent drives off the road. off_route=...,  # End the episode if the agent drives off the specified mission route. on_shoulder=...,  # End the episode if the agent drives on the shoulder. wrong_way=...,  # End the episode if the agent drives in a lane with oncoming traffic. not_moving=...,  # End the episode if the agent is not moving for 60 seconds or more.
     ),
     ...